alexishevia/invoice-zero-api/README.md

 ## Auto-reload
 `docker-compose` is configured to auto-reload on code changes using [nodemon](https://nodemon.io/).

-However, you will have to manually restart `docker-compose` if you edit your `.env` file.
+However, you will have to manually restart `docker-compose` if you edit your `.env` file, or after running database migrations.

+## Running Tests
+- Run all tests: `./bin/test`
+- Run all tests in debug mode: `./bin/test_debug`
+    The nodeJS inspector will be running on `127.0.0.1:9230` (or whichever port you set for `TEST_INSPECTOR_PORT` in `.env`) See [Inspector Clients](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) for info on how to connect to the inspector.
+- Run a single test: `./bin/test path/to/test.mjs`
+    eg: `./bin/test tests/accounts/createAccount.test.mjs`
+- Run a single test in debug mode: `./bin/test_debug path/to/test.mjs`
+    eg: `./bin/test_debug tests/accounts/createAccount.test.mjs`

+## Debugging
+By default, the app runs with the [node inspector](https://nodejs.org/en/docs/guides/debugging-getting-started/) running on 127.0.0.1:9229.
+(or whichever port you set for `INSPECTOR_PORT` in `.env`)

+See [Inspector Clients](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) for info on how to connect to the inspector.

 ## NPM dependencies: package.json and node_modules
 You'll notice this repo has two `package.json` files: